squer-solutions/CO2-Electricity-Analysis/Readme.md

 > You can use whatever you want: Python, TypeScript, Julia, Pandas, Polars, Mojo, or even R and Excel.
 > Also, AI-assisted IDEs are welcome.
 >
 > Please feel free to generate all the code you want!
-Please explain it, however. **This challenge is not about demonstrating your coding skills, but your analytical thinking for data!!!**
+Please explain it, however. **This challenge is not about your coding skills but your analytical thinking for data!**

 ## Technical Provisioning